JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 GIVEN a new episode has started for a TR WHEN the previous episode's WorkItem is checked against the current pointer THEN it is no longer current

+### 7.3 Construction guards (null dependencies)

+*The `WorkOrchestrator` constructor is private; `WorkOrchestrator.create(...)` returns `ActivationResult` and rejects any null dependency (`RequiredValueMissing`).
+Since the no-exceptions rule bans `requireNonNull`, this is the consistent fail-fast at the composition root.*

+#### A7.3.1 · `shouldFailCreation_whenTimeSourceIsNull`

+- [x] covered by test

+GIVEN a null TimeSource WHEN a WorkOrchestrator is created THEN it fails and no orchestrator is produced

+#### A7.3.2 · `shouldFailCreation_whenLeaseTtlIsNull`

+- [x] covered by test

+GIVEN a null lease TTL WHEN a WorkOrchestrator is created THEN it fails and no orchestrator is produced

+#### A7.3.3 · `shouldFailCreation_whenHeartbeatTtlIsNull`

+- [x] covered by test

+GIVEN a null heartbeat TTL WHEN a WorkOrchestrator is created THEN it fails and no orchestrator is produced

+#### A7.3.4 · `shouldFailCreation_whenEventSinkIsNull`

+- [x] covered by test

+GIVEN a null event sink WHEN a WorkOrchestrator is created THEN it fails and no orchestrator is produced

 ---

 ## Group 8 — Orchestrator: Claim & Assignment